zimolzak/active-learning/Readme.md

 - Important as a first step for many database-based analyses
 - For example, we might want to find serum creatinine lab test results, or serum free light chain results

-- A criterion to distinguish active from smoldering MM is, per , "serum creatinine level > 2 mg/dL [173 mmol/L] and renal insufficiency attributable to myeloma".
-Thus, it's natural to look for serum creatinine lab results.
+- A criterion to distinguish active from smoldering MM is serum creatinine level > 2 mg/dL [173 mmol/L] and renal insufficiency attributable to myeloma (Rajkumar SV, Dimopoulos MA, Palumbo A, *et al.* International Myeloma Working Group updated criteria for the diagnosis of multiple myeloma.
+Lancet Oncol.
+2014 Nov;15(12):e538-48.).
+- Thus, it's natural to look for serum creatinine lab results.
 But this is not simple.
 If we search for "creatinine" in the EHR's LabChemTestName table, we find >1000 lab test result types, many irrelevant.
 - If we make the query more specific - say, "creatinine" followed by "serum" - we get a much more specific list (64 result types), but many true positives are missed.
 - Bottom line: even for a simple lab like serum creatinine, to find all the serum creatinine lab results in the VA's EHR, we - or someone - need to do a careful process of adjudication.